SpikyTater/spud-wiki/README.md

 ### Step 4: Profit

 Now you can test the Wiki locally on your browser by pressing "Go Live", found on the right side of VS Code's bottom panel.

+## Testing an article

+A webpage where contributors will be able to test their own articles is currently in the making (it's actually not, but it's a great idea, innit?).

+For now, you can use a file named 'test.txt' inside the docs subdirectory.
+It will only be built with the development build and it is set to be ignored by git.

+Your test page will always show on top of the navigation panel on the left as 'TEST', not matter what title you give it.